robvanuden/web/source/getting-started.md

 We prepared setup scripts for [PowerShell](https://nuke.build/powershell) and [Bash](https://nuke.build/bash) to help setting up the environment for you.
 During execution you'll be asked to provide the following information:

 - Solution file selection (if multiple exist)
-- Platform.
-Either .NET Framework / Mono or the .NET Core tooling.
+- Build project platform (.NET Framework/Mono, or .NET Core).
-- Project format.
-The old csproj format that is supported by all MSBuild versions, whereas the SDK-based is only supported by MSBuild 15.0.
+- Build project format (SDK-based or legacy).
+SDK-based can also build legacy formatted projects.
 - Version of NUKE framework (default: current latest)
-- Version of NuGet executable (default: latest)
+- Version of NuGet executable (default: always latest)
-- Directory for your build project (default: _./build_)
+- Directory of the  build project (default: _./build_)
-- Name for your build project (default: _.build_; this way it's the first item in the SolutionExplorer)
+- Name for the build project (default: _.build_; this way it's the first item in the SolutionExplorer)

 Note that the current directory of execution is also the location the build scripts will be generated.